Majok-Bol/expense-tracker-api/README.md

 ---

-# 💵 Filter by Amount
+# Filter by Amount

 ```http
 GET /api/v1/expenses?amount=500
 ```

+The amount is converted to a floating-point number before filtering.

 ---

-# 🔗 Combine Filters
+# Combine Filters

 Multiple query parameters can be combined.